Chart Color Schemes

 Abbotsbury shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 23.7%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are the most common at 18.7%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 33.3% of residents aged 15+ holding them, including advanced diplomas (11.7%) and certificates (21.6%).
-Educational participation is high, with 27.9% currently enrolled in formal education: 8.6% in secondary, 8.2% in primary, and 6.7% in tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, at 18.7%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 33.3% of residents aged 15+ holding such qualifications - advanced diplomas comprise 11.7% and certificates make up 21.6%.

 Frequently Asked Questions - Education